exonum/exonum-doc/src/get-started/install.md

 for installation.
 Meanwhile, as these packages reduce the build time, thus, their installation is highly recommended.

-You should also indicate the routes to these packages in the environment
+You should also set the paths to libraries of these packages in the environment variables:
-variables:

 ```shell
 export ROCKSDB_LIB_DIR=/usr/lib/x86_64-linux-gnu